-Below is a list of available implementations of lambda Prolog.
+Below is a list of available implementations of λProlog as of May 2020.

-Gopalan Nadathur, along with some students and colleagues, has designed and implemented an abstract machine and compiler for lambda Prolog.
+Gopalan Nadathur, along with some students and colleagues, has designed and implemented an abstract machine and compiler for λProlog.
 That compiler, called Teyjus, is distributed in C and has been available as a beta release starting in the summer of 1999.
-This is the best and most up-to-date implementation of lambda Prolog available.
+The source code for Teyjus Version 2 is available on GitHub.

-Terzo is an interpreter of lambda Prolog implemented in Standard ML of NJ implementation.
-This interpreter is the third in a sequence of lambda Prolog interpreters written and maintained by people from Bell Labs, Carnegie-Mellon, Duke University, and the University of Pennsylvania.
+Terzo is an interpreter of λProlog implemented in Standard ML of NJ implementation.
+This interpreter is the third in a sequence of λProlog interpreters written and maintained by people from Bell Labs, Carnegie-Mellon, Duke University, and the University of Pennsylvania.
 More about it is available here.

 The following description is taken from the Prolog FAQ.